sakidpilot/NoBrainer/README.md

 ## Login Page

 ![image0](https://github.com/user-attachments/assets/011ae6b7-acc9-46ef-9803-d3d4bf134dbe)
-The login page provides users with multiple options for authentication.
+The login page offers users multiple convenient options for authentication.
 Existing users can log in by entering their credentials, while new users can easily register for an account.
-Additionally, users have the convenience of Single Sign-On (SSO) using their Gmail accounts for faster and more secure access.
-If a user forgets their password, they can reset it by clicking on the "Forgot Password" button.
-All logins data, including user authentication details, are securely stored and managed using Firebase, ensuring data integrity and security throughout the process.
+For faster and more secure access, users can also choose Single Sign-On (SSO) via their Gmail accounts.
+Additionally, biometric login options—such as fingerprint, Face ID, or device passcode (depending on device capability)—are available for added convenience.
+If a user forgets their password, they can reset it by clicking the "Forgot Password" button.
+All login data, including authentication details, is securely stored and managed using Firebase, ensuring data integrity and security throughout the process.

 ## Sign Up Page